coachaloka/car-market-client/README.md

 # Car Point
 Car point is an ecommerce website to sell and buy used cars from person and company.
+1. There will be buyer and seller and an admin to manage accounts.
+2. There ia a type to seperate buyer and seller
+3. seller can add car image and details to sell his/her car to buyer
+4. Advertisement section is added to see cars that are

 ## Available Scripts
 1. React